MesfinD/HPC/_episodes/040-scheduler.md

 Note that, unlike when we use it on the interactive command line, we had to provide the full path to the command: `/bin/hostname` rather than `hostname`.
-This is because the PBS environment inside this job does not contain the information to find the command.
+This is because the SLURM environment inside this job does not contain the information to find the command.
 You can find the full path of a command by using the `which`
 command: